 Enhance international solidarity to promote exchange of experiences and research within and across nations and regions.

-Youth-focused and pro-poor initiatives that emphasize the role of information-based development oriented entrepreneurial activities.
+Youth-aged focused and pro-poor initiatives that emphasize the role of information-based development oriented entrepreneurial activities.

 Information literacy emphasized as a core element of all formal, non-formal and life-long learning initiatives.

 National efforts undertaken to promote access to development content – accessibility standards, accessible and inclusive ICTs, multilingual/culturally diverse content and tools.

+Information literacy emphasized as a core element of all formal, non-formal and life-long learning initiatives to promote healthy ageing and foster independent living solutions for the aged and the impaired.

 3. Targets